williamsongigi69/Leaflet_Challenge-/README.md

 # Visualizing Earthquake Data with Leaflet

-This project uses Leaflet to visualize earthquake data and the location of tectonic plates.
+This project uses the Leaflet javascript library to visualize earthquake events and the geographic location of tectonic plates.
 The earthquake dataset is read from USGS (United States Geological Survey), and the tectonic plates information is obtained from <https://github.com/fraxen/tectonicplates>.

-### Earthquake Layer
+## Earthquake Layer
 * Earthquakes are marked using circle data markers.
 The size of each circle is proportional to the magnitude of the earthquake it marks.
 In addition, a color scaling was applied so that the earthquakes with higher magnitudes are shown by circles of darker color.
-* Popups are included in the earthquake visualization and provide additional information about the specific earthquake event.
+* Popups are included in the earthquake visualizations and provide additional information about the specific earthquake event it represents.
 * Legends are added in the map.

 ### Tectonic Plates Layer